BitskiCo/bitski-js/docs/README.md

 [![npm](https://img.shields.io/npm/v/bitski.svg)](https://www.npmjs.com/package/bitski)

-The official Javascript SDK for Bitski.
+The official Bitski Javascript SDK for the browser.
 Bitski connects your DApp with a user, a wallet, and a connection to the Ethereum blockchain.
 We currently support mainnet, as well as Kovan and Rinkeby test networks.

+### Packages

+This repo consists of 2 packages:

+- [`bitski`](https://github.com/BitskiCo/bitski-js/tree/master/packages/browser): The bitski javascript browser SDK
+- [`bitski-provider`](https://github.com/BitskiCo/bitski-js/tree/master/packages/provider): A shared core provider component used in both browser and server SDKs.

+If you are using Node, you should use our [`bitski-node`](https://github.com/BitskiCo/bitski-node) package instead.

 ### Getting Started